dwzhu-pku/LongEmbed/README.md

 cd LongEmbed
 pip install -r requirements.txt
 ```
-Note that we are still working on the integration of LongEmbed to MTEB.
-So for now, please manually add the `src/LEMB*` files to the `MTEB/mteb/tasks/Retrieval/eng/` folder and update the `MTEB/mteb/tasks/Retrieval/__init__.py` file accordingly. (please install MTEB in editable mode)

 ### Loading Data
 LongEmbed contains six datasets: NarrativeQA, QMSum, 2WikiMultihopQA, SummScreenFD, Passkey, and Needle.
 Each dataset has three splits: corpus, queries, and qrels.
 The `corpus.jsonl` file contains the documents, the `queries.jsonl` file contains the queries, and the `qrels.jsonl` file describes the relevance.
 To spefic split of load each dataset, you may use: